mobot11/magic-card-creatures/README.md

 I relied pretty heavily on the Material UI styles, and while they are mostly good, there are a few adjustments I'd like to make that I didn't have time for.

+### Add filtering on different types of cards

+This feature would be easy to add but I didn't have time to implement.

+### Debug infinite-scroller library

+It is throwing a warning about a key prop that I wasn't able to track down.

+### CSS knits

+The header component needs some work, instead of dealing with all the different breakpoints, I am hiding the search and filter.

+The mobile breakpoints are a little wonky when resizing your window.
+Sometimes the cards don't center on small screens.